 Here's Why You May Start Receiving Fewer Robocalls

-Your phone company may start blocking robocalls without you needing to ask for it.
+Your phone company may start blocking robocalls without your needing to ask for it.

 On Thursday, the Federal Communications Commission passed a ruling that allows and encourages phone companies to block robocalls by default.